-Also, motor vehicle theft carries a one-year Colorado driver’s license revocation.
+Also, any motor vehicle theft conviction triggers a one-year Colorado driver’s license revocation.

-Below, our Denver criminal defense lawyers will address the following topics regarding motor vehicle theft Colorado:
+In this article, our Denver criminal defense lawyers will address the following topics regarding motor vehicle theft in Colorado:

 - 2. First-Degree Motor Vehicle Theft